opendistro/for-elasticsearch-docs/docs/trace/get-started.md

 1. The [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/getting-started/) receives data from the application and formats it into OpenTelemetry data.

-1. [Data Prepper](../data-prepper/) processes the OpenTelemetry data, transforms it for use in Open Distro for Elasticsearch, and indexes on a cluster.
+1. [Data Prepper](../data-prepper/) processes the OpenTelemetry data, transforms it for use in Open Distro for Elasticsearch, and indexes it on an Elasticsearch cluster.

 1. The [Trace Analytics Kibana plugin](../ta-kibana/) displays the data in near real-time as a series of charts and tables, with an emphasis on service architecture, latency, error rate, and throughput.

 ## Jaeger HotROD

-The easiest way to get started with Trace Analytics is the Jaeger HotROD demo, which mimics the flow of data through a distributed application.
+One Trace Analytics sample application is the Jaeger HotROD demo, which mimics the flow of data through a distributed application.

 Download or clone the [Data Prepper repository](https://github.com/opendistro-for-elasticsearch/Data-Prepper/tree/master/examples).
 Then navigate to `examples/jaeger-hotrod/` and open `docker-compose.yml` in a text editor.
 This file contains a container for each element from [Basic flow of data](#basic-flow-of-data):